Our Mission: “To promote the arts and arts education in Tuolumne County, thereby enriching the lives of residents and visitors.”

 - 1987: CSAC established the In-Focus Juried Photography Exhibition, which has launched the careers of many professional art photographers, and is one of central California’s most popular photo competitions.

-- 1990: CSAC’s ARTS Reach to Schools Program [ARTS] is established in collaboration with the CA ARTS Council.
+- 1990: CSAC’s Arts Reach to Schools Program [“ARTS”] is established in collaboration with the CA ARTS Council.
+This particular partnership between the State of California and Tuolumne County through the State and Local Partnership Grant [SLPP] is how CSAC [now TCAA] becomes the designated Public Arts Agency for Tuolumne County.
 Currently serving students for more than 20 years, ARTS has a long list of accomplishments.
-This flagship program serves over 4000 children in grades k-12 each year in Tuolumne County and employs numerous local artists that make themselves available to teach their art and their craft in local schools through a catalog selection process managed by CSAC; hosts an annual student art show displaying over 200 individual pieces of art; presents an annual concert Youth Symphony of the Sierra; and has continually and consistently brought strong advocacy for local arts education programs to our communities in the county.
+This flagship program serves over 5000 children in grades k-12 each year in Tuolumne County and employs numerous local artists that make themselves available to teach their art and their craft in local schools through a catalog selection process managed by CSAC; hosts an annual student art show displaying over 200 individual pieces of art; presents an annual concert Youth Symphony of the Sierra; and has continually and consistently brought strong advocacy for local arts education programs to our communities in the county.
 The California Arts Council views CSAC’s Arts Reach to Schools as a model program for rural communities.

-- In 2000, the internationally renowned Philharmonia Baroque Orchestra, performed as a part of the CSAC exhibition, “The Art of the Instrument & Bow Maker” – exquisite hand-crafted orchestral bows made in Tuolumne County by resident Ralph Ashmead, became a momentous occasion in the Sonora Bach Festival’s 30th anniversary year celebration.
+In 2000, under the leadership of President Connie O’Connor and Executive Director, Julie Mushet, the internationally renowned Philharmonia Baroque Orchestra, performed as a part of the CSAC exhibition, “The Art of the Instrument & Bow Maker” – exquisite hand-crafted orchestral bows made in Tuolumne County by resident Ralph Ashmead.
+This event became a momentous occasion in the Sonora Bach Festival’s 30th anniversary year celebration.
 A $100 plate fundraising dinner was held amidst the exhibition in the Gallery at 208 Green Street shared with Stage 3 Theater and attended by 50 people.
 This singular event contributed greatly to the already established music scene which already included major music productions, concert series and festivals that showcased jazz, rock, classical and bluegrass.

 - 2003: CSAC’s Summer ARTS Camp began under the leadership of then Executive Director, Hoyt Cory.
 Held annually for one week during the month of June in Columbia Historic State Park.
 Now in its 9th year , this program has served more than 675 children, employed more than 90 individual artists and more than 70 high school art interns and a paid Camp Director.
 Each year the camp works in close association with the Columbia State Park merchants and California State Parks and Recreation personnel in support of this popular CSAC program.
 This is another example of CSAC’s long history of Arts Education, especially for youth and the stated mission of CSAC.